jborgers/sonar-pmd-jpinpoint/README.md

 Rules are on performance, sustainability, multi-threading, data mix-up, and more.

-Each plugin need the respective PMD plugin (6 or 7) installed in SonarQube.
+Each plugin need the respective [Sonar PMD](https://github.com/jborgers/sonar-pmd) plugin (6 or 7) installed in SonarQube.
+It is not possible for to run PMD6 and PMD7 plugin next to each other.
-So, for supporting Java on PMD6 and Kotlin on PMD7 jPinpoint rules, 4 Sonar plugins are needed.
+For supporting Java and Kotlin on PMD7 jPinpoint rules, 3 Sonar plugins are needed.

 Supports SonarQube version 9.9.4 - 10.8+